North Korea launches 2 missiles to sea as allies hold drills

 The U.S.-South Korean joint exercises that started Monday include computer simulations involving North Korean aggression and other security scenarios and field exercises.
 The field exercises would return to the scale of the allies' biggest springtime exercises that were last held in 2018, according to South Korean defense officials.

-The two countries have been expanding their drills since last year as North Korea test-fired more than 70 missiles in 2022.
-Those included intercontinental ballistic missiles with the potential range to reach the U.S. mainland and short-range, nuclear-capable missiles that could target South Korea.
+The two countries have been expanding their drills since last year as North Korean nuclear threats have been growing.

+Jeon Ha Gyu, spokesperson of South Korea’s Defense Ministry, said Tuesday the U.S.-South Korea drills will proceed normally, regardless of whether “North Korea tries to disrupt them with provocations like missile launches.”
+U.S. State Department spokesperson Ned Price said Monday the United States has made clear it harbors no hostile intend toward North Korea and that the allies’ longstanding exercises are “purely defensive in nature.”

 In their telephone talks Monday, the chief South Korean and U.S. nuclear envoys stressed that North Korea would face unspecified consequences for its provocations.
 They also urged North Korea to give up its nuclear program and instead care for its people’s livelihoods, saying its decades-long preoccupation with nuclear weapons has invited its current economic hardships and food shortage, according to Seoul’s Foreign Ministry.